campaign

 • Course Design methods based upon your teaching style and consistent with your syllabus

-• Organizing, building, and managing course content based on pedagogical best practices
+• Organizing, building, and managing course content based on pedagogical best practices:

 • Ways to bring in content